 Construction of the palace began in 1703 as a townhouse for the Duke of Buckingham, and it was acquired by King George III for Queen Charlotte in 1761.
 It has had several additions and updates since this time.

-We were unable to take photos inside, but took a few outside - as you can see it was very busy being a Sunday.
-We assumed that the American flags along the mall are due to Donald Trump's recent visit to England.
+As you can see it was very busy out the front of the palace, especially being a Sunday.
+We assumed that the American flags along the Mall at the front of the palace were due to Donald Trump's recent visit to England.

 View Buckingham Palace, London on Google maps